Viridian-Labs/api/README.md

    - Lists the addresses of tokens to be excluded during price fetching.
    - Useful for omitting unreliable or irrelevant tokens.

+### **Cache Strategy Overview**

+Our application employs a caching mechanism to optimize performance by reducing frequent data fetches.
+This brief overview explains the caching strategy and its configurable parameters.
+This caching strategy ensures efficient data access and a seamless user experience.

+---

+#### **Synchronization Mechanism**

+The application periodically syncs data points like tokens, pairs, and VARA prices.
+During synchronization:

+1. **Tokens**: Checks cache validity (`assets:json`).
+If expired, fetches and updates the token list.
+2. **Pairs**: Checks cache validity (`pairs:json`).
+If expired, fetches and updates the pairs data using potential multi-threading.
+3. **VARA Price**: Checks cache validity (`vara:json`).
+If expired, fetches and updates the VARA price.

+The `sync` function orchestrates the synchronization, while `sync_forever` ensures continuous synchronization at intervals set by `SYNC_WAIT_SECONDS`.

+---

+#### **Configurable Cache Expiration**

+Cache expiration times determine data validity duration in the cache.
+These can be set via:

+- **TOKEN_CACHE_EXPIRATION**: Token data validity (default: 120 seconds).
+- **PAIR_CACHE_EXPIRATION**: Pairs data validity (default: 1 hour).
+- **VARA_CACHE_EXPIRATION**: VARA price validity (default: 1 hour).

+Adjust these configurations in the `.env` file to balance between data freshness and performance.

+---